Deal with Rosneft is U.S. sanctions-compliant, says Essar Group CEO

-MUMBAI The $12.9 billion (10.6 billion pounds) sale of India's Essar Oil to a group led by Russia's Rosneft (ROSN.MM) does not run foul of U.S. sanctions imposed against the majority state-owned Russian energy firm, parent Essar Group's CEO said on Sunday.
+MUMBAI The $12.9 billion sale of India's Essar Oil to a group led by Russia's Rosneft (ROSN.MM) does not run foul of U.S. sanctions imposed against the majority state-owned Russian energy firm, parent Essar Group's CEO said on Sunday.

 The sale, which was signed on Saturday.
 It is the biggest foreign acquisition ever in India and Russia's largest outbound deal.